-A person under the age of 18 needs permission from a parent in order to get married.
+A person under the age of 18 needs permission from a parent to get married.
 A person under the age of 16 cannot get married under any circumstances in Texas, so in reality, we are discussing persons between the ages of 16 and 18 for this section.

 Impotence is another way to declare a marriage void in Texas.
-If you or the other person in your annulment case were impotent when the marriage began, and the requesting spouse was unaware of the impotency
+If you or the other person in your annulment case were impotent when the marriage began, and the requesting spouse was unaware of the impotence,

 So far, then, our woman from the consultation has not been saved from her lack of judgment in getting married.
-Fortunately for her, there are a few more ways to declare a marriage void and grant an annulment in Texas and we will discuss those in tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC.
+Fortunately for her, there are a few more ways to declare a marriage void and grant an annulment in Texas, and we will discuss those in tomorrow's blog post from the Law Office of Bryan Fagan, PLLC.

 Questions on annulments in Texas?
-Contact the Law Office of Bryan Fagan, PLLC today
+Contact the Law Office of Bryan Fagan, PLLC, today.